 The key thing I think with using your network is being specific in what your asks are.
 The worst thing is when I get, say a LinkedIn request or an email saying, "Hey, I'd love to talk about your background" or "I'd love to chat."
 Well, about what?
 What can I actually help you with?
 Am I even the right person to communicate with you or to help you with your specific need?

 So I think overall, just be really specific about your ask and don'T be afraid to ask your friends, "Hey, thank you so much for your help.
 Do you know anybody else in SEO?"
 Or "Do you know anybody else that understands analytics?"
 Or whatever your question might be.
 I think that's always a great way to end the conversation, is ask for one or two more referrals or introductions to individuals that can help you.

 Mimi: Those are some great tips.
-Thank you, that’s great.
-So you have, it’s called the Espeland method.
+Thank you, that's great.
+So you have, it's called the Espeland method.
 Can you talk a little bit about that?
 Just kind of pivoting to your business and what you provide for entrepreneurs.
-You mostly work with women or you work with men and women?
+Do you mostly work with women or do you work with men and women?

 1. Figurative and literal voice

 So overall, the Espeland method is really just my thought process, my philosophy about how to think about communication.
 It is firstly based in both the figurative and the literal voice.
 So what does that mean?
 That means I don't just work with you on your speaking voice, but also in regards to the figurative voice.
 What's going on in your head when you are speaking?
 How do you feel about yourself and those around you?

 2. Executive presence or gravitas with authenticity

 Melanie: And then of course, your executive presence or gravitas, which is something that gets thrown around a lot in business.
 But I think a lot of people don't really know what it means.
 So that is really the energy that you're bringing to the room when you are speaking.
 So very important for someone who's more senior.
 So overall, I like to look at it really holistically, again, the literal and figurative voice.